github/swift-style-guide/README.md

 Unless you require functionality that can only be provided by a class (like identity or deinitializers), implement a struct instead.

-Note that inheritance is (by itself) usually _not_ a good reason to use classes, because interface reuse can be provided by protocols, and implementation reuse can be provided through composition.
+Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.

 For example, this class hierarchy: